ElectronSutra/venture/pages/1-the-realm/1-8-entertainment/1-8-1-parties.md

 not every invitation is meant to be honored.
 Most Dynasts know that the slips of paper arriving at their doorstep are not genuine.

-> Honored Prince,
+    Honored Prince,

->
-> Regrettably, my obligations in the ministry preclude my attendance on the 7th.
-> I am saddened that I am unable to attend.
-I wish you good fortune in my
+    Regrettably, my obligations in the ministry preclude my attendance on the 7th.
+I am saddened that I am unable to attend.
+I wish you good fortune in myabsence.

-> absence.
->
-> -- Cathak Lo-Gwen
+    -- Cathak Lo-Gwen

 Refusing an invitation likewise has decorum.
 Of course, no Dynast would ever refuse to attend an event simply because they _didn't want to_, oh no no. There is always a convenient excuse -- a conflicting duty, a matter that needs attending to, which prevents attending the event.

-> Senator Nellens Stone,
+    Senator Nellens Stone,

->
-> I deeply regret that it appears my servants were unable to deliver you an
-> invitation to the poetry recitation I had organized yesterday, the 7th
-> Descending Fire.
-I will diligently ensure that such an error does not happen
+    I deeply regret that it appears my servants were unable to deliver you an invitation to the poetry recitation I had organized yesterday, the 7th Descending Fire.
+I will diligently ensure that such an error does not happen again.

-> again.
->
-> -- Mnemon Lily
+    -- Mnemon Lily

 In summary: Everyone is invited -- except when they aren't -- and very few accept -- except when they do.